-Deciduous trees contribute greatly to the character of Penn Valley and provide tremendous ecological services including absorbing stormwater runoff and providing food sources for butterflies and other pollinators.
+Deciduous trees contribute greatly to the character of Penn Valley and provide tremendous ecological services including absorbing stormwater runoff and providing food sources for birds, butterflies and other pollinators.

 Native street tree considerations for our area: